 Sticky Date Pudding and Sauce recipe.
-This oven baked recipe is known as sticky toffee pudding, served with butterscotch sauce when warm.
+Easy fine dining dessert idea is known as sticky toffee pudding, served warm with butterscotch sauce.

 1 1/2 (200g) cups of pitted chopped dates

 1 teaspoon of baking soda

 1 1/4 (310 ml) of boiling water